mjl-/ding/INSTALL.md

 	SyslogFacility=local0
 	User=root
 	Group=root
-	WorkingDirectory=/home/irias/projects/ding
+	WorkingDirectory=/home/services/ding
-	ExecStart=/home/irias/projects/ding/ding serve -listen 127.0.0.1:6084 -listenwebhook 127.0.0.1:6085 config.json
+	ExecStart=/home/services/ding/ding serve -listen 127.0.0.1:6084 -listenwebhook 127.0.0.1:6085 ding.conf

 	[Install]
 	WantedBy=multi-user.target

 This listens only on the loopback IP.
-Note we don't keep the binary and config in the (mostly empty) ding home directory, /home/ding.
+We do not keep the binary and config in the (mostly empty) ding user home directory /home/ding.